khulnasoft/integrations-core/docs/developer/ddev/configuration.md

 agent = "master"

 [agents.master]
-docker = "datadog/agent-dev:master"
+docker = "khulnasoft/agent-dev:master"
 local = "latest"

 [agents."7.18.1"]
-docker = "datadog/agent:7.18.1"
+docker = "khulnasoft/agent:7.18.1"
 local = "7.18.1"
 ```

 would make it so environments that [define](plugins.md#metadata) the type as `docker` will use the Docker image
-that was built with the latest commit to the [datadog-agent][] repo.
+that was built with the latest commit to the [khulnasoft-agent][] repo.

 ## Organization